water-ghosts/water-ghosts.github.io/_posts/2022-09-06-descriptive-statistics.markdown

 Mode can also be extremely sensitive to small variations, since it's an all-or-nothing measurement.
 The series `[1, 1, 999.999, 1000]` can see its Mode increase three orders of magnitude if you nudge the third data point.
 If you're working with imprecise floating point math, the Mode might depend on whether this rounds to 1000 or 1000.0000000000001.
 Alternately, the Mode might not change at all, since it's unclear how this definition breaks ties.
 Meanwhile, if your dataset is `[1, 1, x]`, then no value of x can ever change the mode, whether it's 1, 2, or 2 trillion.

-Mode can be useful when categorizing numbers where the magnitude and order are irrelevant (e.g. phone numbers, serial numbers, and ID tags).
+Mode can be useful when categorizing numbers where the magnitude and order are irrelevant (e.g. phone numbers, serial numbers, and IDs).
 But outside of that narrow context, Mode mostly offers countless ways to lie with statistics.
 If you hear someone say "the modal outcome is X", exercise the same caution you would when a salesman extols a used car.
 Clearly, we need something better.

 ### Median